eanavitarte/go-sitemaps/README.md

 ### TODO
 - Allow adding stylesheets to Sitemaps Series
 - Add a logger, so you can see what it was processed
+- Wrap xml internal package for using just once import statement

 ### Thanks